 Weir's haul included a match-winning conversion of Bryce Heem's try, scored in the 19th minute of stoppage time, against Bath and a last-gasp penalty with the final kick of the match which inflicted a rare defeat on champions Saracens.

 Weir passed 300 points for Warriors in his 31st match for the club, in the narrow Gallagher Premiership defeat by Exeter Chiefs in November 2019 and notched 350 in the victory over London Irish at Sixways the following month.

-The fly-half has a wealth of top-level experience, having played 27 times for his country and making two appearances at the 2015 Rugby World Cup.
+The fly-half has a wealth of top-level experience, having played 30 times for his country and making two appearances at the 2015 Rugby World Cup.
 He won his first cap as a Warriors player against France in the 2020 Six Nations and won two more in the inaugural Autumn Nations Cup later that year.

 At club level, Weir played over 100 times for Glasgow Warriors as they reached five consecutive Pro 12 semi-finals from 2012 to 2016, finishing as runners-up in 2014 and winning the competition in 2015.